rmcgibbo/figshare/README.md

 Install
 -------
-No frills.
-Just `python setup.py install`
+No frills. `pip install figshare`.
+Or clone from github and `python setup.py install`.

 Dependencies
 ------------